6 Reasons Why Your Gift Card Program Is Not Working

 Not Enough Promotion

 Letâ€™s start with the basics.
-The key to gift card sale or any sale for that matter is promotion.
+The key to gift card sales or any sale for that matter is promotion.
 How can you expect your customers to buy gift cards if they donâ€™t know that youâ€™re selling them?
 Make sure you have enough posters, danglers, and signage to target people in and out of your store.
 If you have sales executives working for you, then incentivize them for upselling gift cards.
 Complement the above-mentioned marketing tactics with social media campaign and E-mail newsletters to bring in fresh customers.

 There Is Nothing in It for the Gift Giver